 The Kindergarten language arts program ensures beginning reading success with thorough development of oral language, phonemic awareness, phonics and blending skills, high frequency word recognition, vocabulary, and text-based comprehension.

 Grammar and writing skills are introduced and developed throughout the year.
 These components lead to the development of early reading fluency through the use of decodable text and leveled readers.
-Delightful literature, interactive resources, short videos, and songs help to fully integrate the Common Core State Standards.
+Delightful literature, interactive resources, short videos, and songs help to fully engage the students in the learning process.

-Kindergartners explore and understand the math skills of classification, positions,patterns, geometry, fractions, probability, numerals 0-31, time, money, measurement,addition and subtraction.
-The students are actively engaged using concrete, real materials in their mathematical explorations as they make discoveries and problem solve using pattern blocks, unifix cubes, counters, geo boards, and small collectible objects.
+Kindergartners explore and understand the math skills of classification, positions, patterns, geometry, fractions, probability, numerals 0-31, time, money, measurement, addition and subtraction.
+The students are actively engaged using real materials in their mathematical explorations as they make discoveries and problem solve using pattern blocks, unifix cubes, counters, geo boards, and small collectible objects.

 During Bible time the Kindergarten students listen to Bible stories from the Old and New Testaments.
 A faith trait is emphasized with each story helping to build character and values.